-Getting into the Sport: Was inspired to play hockey because of her older brother… Her older sister figure skated so her parents put her in that first but she was more interested in playing with a stick and ball on the neighbourhood streets… At age six, after a year of begging, her parents relented and registered her in hockey… She played with boys until peewee minor AAA because there was no girl’s team… Outside Interests: Enjoys golf and skeet shooting… Has her own hockey camp, Agosta’s High Performance Hockey Academy… Involved with several charities, including Bullying-Relationships-Alcohol-Drugs (B-RAD) and We Care For Kids in Windsor as well as the Ronald McDonald House in Montreal…Odds and Ends: Both Olympic Games appearances had strong personal ties… In Turin she was playing in her father’s home country of Italy and in Vancouver she was able to have her whole family in attendance… Growing up she admired Steve Yzerman and Cassie Campbell, who she says is the best captain she’s ever had… Always puts on the left side of her equipment before her right… Favourite quote: “Somewhere behind the athlete you’ve become and the hours of practice and the coaches who have pushed you is a little girl who fell in love with the game and never looked back.
+Getting into the Sport: Was inspired to play hockey because of her older brother… Her older sister figure skated so her parents put her in that first but she was more interested in playing with a stick and ball on the neighbourhood streets… At age six, after a year of begging, her parents relented and registered her in hockey… In her first game, she scored 19 of her team’s 21 goals and was immediately moved up a level… She played with boys until peewee minor AAA because there was no girls team… Outside Interests: Enjoys playing golf and softball… Has her own hockey camp, Agosta’s High Performance Hockey Academy… Graduated from Mercyhurst College in 2011 with a major in Criminal Justice Law Enforcement and a minor in Criminalistics Psychology… Joined the Vancouver Police Department as a probationary constable in the fall of 2014… Graduated from the Vancouver Police Department Academy in May 2015 and became a sworn member of the force… Took a leave of absence to be centralized with the National Women’s Team in 2017-18… Odds and Ends: Growing up she admired Steve Yzerman and Cassie Campbell, who she says is the best captain she’s ever had… Always puts on the left side of her equipment before her right… Favourite quote: “Somewhere behind the athlete you’ve become and the hours of practice and the coaches who have pushed you is a little girl who fell in love with the game and never looked back.
 Play for her.”

 |2006 Turin||Ice Hockey||Women||Gold|

 |2010 Vancouver||Ice Hockey||Women||Gold|